 True Garlic Seed has a low germination rate.
-With each generation germ rate improves but expect as low as 15% and as high as 40%.
+With each generation germ rate improves but expect as low as 10% and as high as 40%.
 Seeds require vernalization.
 We soak seeds in a 1% bleach solution followed by a rinse and a month under refrigeration before seeding into flats or plugs.
-Germination is inconsistent and can occur from a few days, a few weeks and even a couple months.
+Germination is inconsistent and can occur from a few days, a few weeks and even a few months!
 It is recommended to read this article before endeavoring on this.
-Growing garlic from true seed is not like growing onions, it’s a project with uncertain results.
-Nor is TGS a commercially viable means of propagating garlic, it is experimental and offers the possibility of introducing variation into a gene-pool limited by millennia of asexual propagation, of obtaining virus free stock, potentials for disease resistance, of combining traits that cross groups or defy categorization, in short, creating something new.
+TGS is not a commercially viable means of propagating garlic.
+It is experimental and offers the possibility of introducing variation into a gene-pool limited by millennia of asexual propagation, of obtaining virus free stock, potentials for disease resistance, of combining traits that cross groups or defy categorization, in short, creating something new.

 Seeds should be vernalized immediately upon arrival.

 A note on quantities.
-I have repeatedly counted and weighed 100 seeds.
-It varies between .16g. and .19g. thus the approximation.
-With some of these i’ll pack up to .2g.
+After having repeatedly counted and weighed 100 seeds, it varies between .16g. and .19g. thus the approximation.